Puilaetco Dewaay to buy UBS private bank in Belgium

-BRUSSELS/ZURICH Belgian private bank Puilaetco Dewaay said on Thursday it had agreed to buy UBS Belgium, the Belgian operations of Swiss bank UBS, for an undisclosed sum.
+BRUSSELS/ZURICH Belgian private bank Puilaetco Dewaay said on Thursday it had agreed to buy UBS Belgium, the Belgian operations of Swiss bank UBS UBSN.VX, for an undisclosed sum.

 "This transaction represents an outstanding opportunity, in a highly competitive environment, to rapidly expand our team, meet increased demand and lay the foundation for accelerated future growth," Puilaetco Dewaay head Thierry Smets said in a statement.